friasdesign/frontend-nanodegree-mobile-portfolio/README.md

 This file describes the optimizations made in order to achieve __60fps__ most of the time, and an acceptable loading time.

+For testing PageSpeed use [this](https://friasdesign.github.io/frontend-nanodegree-mobile-portfolio/dist) built page.

+For being able to see dist folder check __gh-pages__ branch.

 ## Overall Results

 The following results were taken from the final built project with minified files and assets.